daved01/Adversarial_Examples_GANs/docs/_pages/02-1_Implementation-Overview.md

 ## Module Helper

-The module `helper` contains functions which are not attack method specific.
+The module `helper` contains functions which are not attack-method specific.

 {% highlight python%}